 I have suffered from disfiguring cramps, mostly in my legs, feet, and hands.
 When these cramps occur, my fingers, toes, or my entire foot appears disfigured.
 I have had occasions where my foot bends completely inward so that the sole of my foot is parallel to my shin.
 I have been through many tests, including MRIs of my brain, spine, and neck, as well as blood tests.
 Absolutely nothing has been found.
 I have also developed a mild tremor in my hands, legs and head, which has been labeled "essential tremor."
 I have been to two rheumatologists and two neurologists.
-I have just recently learned that I have osteoporosis in my spine, with a 15.2% loss of bone mass in the past 7 years.
+I have just recently learned that I have osteoporosis in my spine, with a 15.2 percent loss of bone mass in the past seven years.
 (Don't know if this is related or not.)
 The pain of the cramps is incredible.
 They can be in my toes, the top of my foot, my heel, in my shin, rarely in my calf.
 In my hands they occur in the ball of my hand by the thumb and in the outer palm below my pinky finger.
 I have torn the meniscus in my knee, my ACL, and recently the meniscus in the jaw on one side and dislocated it on the other.
 I have hyperextended joints.
 Does all this add up to anything that you might recognize as a particular syndrome or illness, or are they just disparate concerns?
 Thank you for your time.

 Unfortunately the combination of your symptoms does not point to any specific syndrome that I can think of.
 Your description makes me think it may be a disorder of the muscle cells rather than the nervous system itself.
 I'm sure you've tried a number of medications, which is a hit or miss sort of approach unless someone can identify the abnormality.
-I suggest seeing a neuromuscular specialist and that you bring him or her a video tape of your affected extremities during an episode of cramping and disfigurement.
+I suggest seeing a neuromuscular specialist and that you bring him or her a video of your affected extremities during an episode of cramping and disfigurement.
 This is the most reliable way to show them, especially if you aren't sure if you can induce an episode during the exam.
 It is probably crucial for the doctor to be able to see exactly how the spasms occur.

 Within 3 ½ years, my father went from a vibrant energetic man full of life to a wheelchair-bound aged man who was depleted of all muscle coordination.
 He was diagnosed with Lou Gehrig's disease.
 Is this contracted from the Agent Orange chemical (Korean war) or is it an inherited disease?

 Amyotrophic lateral sclerosis (ALS), known in the lay community as Lou Gehrig's disease (after the famous NY Yankees' baseball star), is an uncommon disorder that affects the nerve cells in the brain and the spinal cord that control the muscles.
 Agent Orange was used in the Vietnam War.
 I am not sure if it was used in the Korean War.
-However, between 5 and 10% of ALS cases are thought to be inherited.
+However, between five and 10 percent of ALS cases are thought to be inherited.
 Unless your father had an affected parent, it is unlikely that you will inherit this disease.

 I have spasmonic torticollis and have tried different treatments.
 The only thing that seems to help is Botox.
 Is there a better treatment for this disorder?

 Botulinum toxin (and there are now four different ones available in the U.S.) is the best treatment for torticollis.
-There are experimental protocols for treating it with brain surgery, but these trials are not wide available.
+There are experimental protocols for treating it with brain surgery, but these trials are not widely available.
 The oral medications for torticollis are far less helpful than botulinum toxin and cause far more side effects.

-A friend of mine had Prostate surgery a year and a half ago.
+A friend of mine had prostate surgery a year and a half ago.
 Within months, he developed tremors in his hands and is now diagnosed as Parkinson's disease.
 I think I have heard anesthesia can be an underlying cause of Parkinson's.
 Is this likely?

-Many Parkinson's patients report that their PD started immediately after a precipitant, such as surgery, trauma, emotional upset, etc. For example, a patient in my clinic today told me their left arm tremor began as soon as they suffered an injury in which they pulled a tendon in their neck.
+Many Parkinson's patients report that their PD started immediately after a precipitant, such as surgery, trauma, emotional upset, etc. For example, a patient in my clinic today told me their left arm tremors began as soon as they suffered an injury in which they pulled a tendon in their neck.
 No one knows exactly how to interpret these types of reports, but we do know that PD symptoms worsen with stress.